T

 Insider tips

-• Be mindful of your belongings, especially in crowded areas.
+• Be aware of your surroundings, especially in crowded markets or at night; use reputable taxis.

 Packing highlights